scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 title: How to serialize an object to JSON?
 type: section
 description: How to write JSON with Scala Toolkit.
-num: 22
+num: 20
-previous-page: upickle-deserialize-json
+previous-page: upickle-deserialize
-next-page: upickle-modify-json
+next-page: upickle-files
 ---

 {% include markdown.html path="_markdown/install-upickle.md" %}